 Students who for any reason withdraw from upper division courses may reapply for placement in nursing courses.
 Requests for placement are submitted in writing to the Dean of the School of Nursing.
-The School's Admission and Progression Committee reviews the request and makes recommendations to the Dean.
+The School's Admission and Progression Committee reviews the request and makes recommendations to the dean.

 Course prerequisites must be completed as outlined in the Auburn University at Montgomery Undergraduate Catalog.
+BI 3 16 Clinical Pharmacology must be completed prior to entering upper division courses.
 The upper division courses must be taken in a specified sequence and are offered one quarter per year.
 This will affect students' progression if they select a part-time option or if progression is interrupted by unsuccessful completion of a course.

-Upper Division Curriculum Junior Year
+Upper Division Curriculum Junior Year First Quarter